sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 ## Conclusion

-Sharing extensions are just one of the extensions available to developers in iOS8, and represents Apple opening up the operating system in a way they've been asked to do for a while.
+Sharing extensions are just one of the extensions available to developers in iOS 8, and represents Apple opening up the operating system in a way they've been asked to do for a while.
 Interestingly, it's done in a way that has prioritized security and privacy, arguably at a small cost of customizability.